xuminic/ezthumb/Readme.txt

 Release Notes
 =============
+Version 3.6.4:
+*) Fixed the bug which freeze the progress bar in i-frame dumping mode.
+*) Fixed the bug in configure file to the correct linking sequence.
+*) Fixed the bug which failed to hightlight the "RUN" button when media files were loaded from the command line.
+*) Improved the user input by verifying the content in the text controls.
+*) Added the support of TrueType fonts in Windows.
+   Note that the libgd uses fontconfig to translate the font faces to the font files.
+In Windows however there's no fontconfig available so libgd could not find the proper font files.
+Unfortunately there's also no out-of-box APIs to directly translate the font faces to the font files in Windows.
+My approach is to enumerate all registered font faces and to compare them with all registered true type fonts.
+It's still imperfect but around 95% fonts would be matched.

 Version 3.6.3 quick release:
 *) Fixed the bug which failed to save the transparent screenshots in GUI.
 *) Fixed the linking sequence issue between libiup and libX11.